So, you start going back in time with those very church records. You make your family groups - children of the same parents, the parent's marriage.

 Sometimes a church did not exist in a small village, not yet, so you can't expect there to have been records.
 Maybe only a chapel existed, or a grotto, and a traveling priest came there to hold services or do baptisms.

 Or a church did exist in the village but it was Protestant rather than Catholic, requiring those who were Catholic to travel to a church.
-(You might have to realize your ancestors changed religions!
+(You may have to realize your ancestors changed religions!
 More than once.
 I just found a record in which there were a couple marriages in which both parties were listed as Ref (Reform Protestant) so I wonder at the circumstances that they married in a Roman Catholic church.
 Maybe they eloped!)

 So far the only "Conversion" lists I found were in a Reform church book.
 Just consider that you should go ahead and look in the other religion's church records when you're stuck.